Sallybilly/donotwannalearn/readme.txt

 Git is a mother fucker system.
-Git is a free software.
+Git is a shit software.